 She reports to the Director of Biostatistics and is responsible for the financial oversight of grant and contract administration (NIH, industrial and foundation grants).
 Ms. Hintlian has a BS from Virginia Tech, an MPH in Nutrition from the University of North Carolina, Chapel Hill, and an MBA from Simmons College in Boston, MA.

-Nora Horick joined MGH Biostatistics as a biostatistician in 2002.
-As Lead Staff Biostatistician, she supports investigators with the design and analysis of cancer studies, including clinical trials and projects focused on quality of life, survivorship, screening, and biomarkers.
-In addition, Nora leads the Biostatistics Core, which provides fee-for-service biostatistical consulting to investigators.
+Nora Horick (she/her/hers) joined MGH Biostatistics in 2002.
+She is a Senior Biostatistician and provides operational leadership as the Senior Manager for Biostatistics Staff and Services.
+Ms. Horick has extensive collaborative research experience supporting investigators in the design and analysis of cancer studies, including clinical trials and projects focused on quality of life, survivorship, screening, and biomarkers.
+In addition, Ms. Horick is Head of the MGH Biostatistics Core, which provides fee-for-service biostatistical consulting.

-Nora has an MS in biostatistics from the Harvard School of Public Health and a BA in mathematics from Southwestern University.
+Ms. Horick earned an MS in Biostatistics from the Harvard School of Public Health in 2002 and a BA in Mathematics from Southwestern University in 1999.

 Weixing Huang joined MGH Biostatistics in 2021 as a Biostatistician.
 Her current work focus on Clinical Trials for PETAL Network Clinical Coordinating Center (CCC) at MGH, also she works multiple projects for Biostatistics Core.
 She graduated from Emory University in 2019 with a MSPH in Biostatistics.